shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 ##### Procedure

 1. Use a tape to mark a line by pencil on the face of the board.
 The final size should be ~ 5 mm longer and wider than the rail length to fit in the walls and the roof.
 2. Cut all the way through the board following the pencil lines.
-The board is soft, so proceed carefully, an aluminium flat bar can be used to maintain a straight cut.
+The board is soft, so proceed carefully, an aluminum flat bar can be used to maintain a straight cut.
 3. Remove the cuts and trim the rough edges of the board.
 4. Attach and align the adhesive double-sided tape within the inside face/ edge of the TB5 board.
 5. Simply peel off the tape backing and assemble one TB4 and one TB5 boards together, the adhesive double-sided tape should not be visible on the board when done.